-Module C introduces students to the health care environment, office emergencies, and first aid, with an emphasis on bandaging techniques for wounds and injuries.
+Nodule C introduces students to the health care environment, once emergencies, and first aid, with an emphasis on bandaging techniques for wounds and injuries.
 Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
 Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, and check-writing procedures essential to the successful operation of the medical office.
 Students study the administrative and clinical uses of the electronic health record.
 Students develop working knowledge of good health, nutrition, weight control, and strategies in promoting good health in patients.
 They acquire knowledge of basic anatomy and physiology, common diseases and disorders, and medical terminology of the digestive system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 They are introduced to strategies for building active reading and comprehension skills, along with techniques for managing time.
 Students practice transcribing accurate medical record notes and correcting erroneous entries, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
-Lec Hrs: 40, Lab Hrs: 40, Other Hrs: 0
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40, Lab Hours: 40, Other Hours: 0

-MOD D - Cardiopulmonary and Electrocardiography
+Module D - Cardiopulmonary and Electrocardiography

 Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, along with diseases, disorders, diagnostic tests, anatomy and physiology, and medical terminology associated with these systems.
 Students apply knowledge of the electrical pathways of the heart muscle in preparation for applying electrocardiography leads and recording a 12-lead electrocardiogram (ECG).
 Students receive instruction in cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED), which enables them to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
 Students obtain blood samples and prepare and administer injections.
 Students will discuss how to apply critical and creative thinking skills to analyzing and problem solving in the workplace and everyday life.
 Students study the preparation of a history and physical examination report, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
-Lec Hrs: 40, Lab Hrs: 40, Other Hrs: 0
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40, Lab Hours: 40

-MOD E - Laboratory Procedures
+Module E - Laboratory Procedures